Petersburg Truck Accident Lawyer

 Your lawyer is your advocate.
 Although you can file your claim without a lawyer’s help, hiring a lawyer gives you the benefit of working alongside someone who knows the laws applicable to your case and has experience filing personal injury claims and negotiating to secure compensation packages for victims like you.
 Part of your lawyer’s job will be to ensure that your claim is filed within the statute of limitations, which, in Virginia, is two years from the date of your accident.
 Another part of this job is to negotiate with the negligent party’s insurance provider on your behalf to secure an appropriate compensation amount for your damages.

-You may have the right to file a personal injury claim to seek compensation for the damages you suffered in a truck accident.
-To learn more about what you can expect from this process and determine whether you have a personal injury claim, contact our team of experienced truck accident lawyers at Emroch & Kilduff, LLP today to set up your free, confidential legal consultation with a member of our firm.
+If you were injured by a tractor-trailer or commercial vehicle, you deserve to know your rights—you may have the right to file a personal injury claim to seek compensation for the damages you suffered in a truck accident.
+To learn more about what you can expect from this process and determine whether you have a personal injury claim, do not hesitate to contact our team of experienced truck accident lawyers at (804) 358-156, or visit one of our offices in Richmond, Petersburg, Tappahannock, or Fredericksburg for a free, confidential legal consultation with a member of our firm.